edgio-docs/edgio-docs/guides/applications/v7/security/security_applications.md

     -   **Bot Manager:** A bot manager configuration identifies bot traffic.
     -   **Custom Rules:** A custom rule identifies threats using custom criteria that takes into account your site's traffic profile to avoid false positives.
     -   **Managed Rules:** A managed rule identifies threats through threat detection policies.
+    -   **Client-Side Protection Policy:** A Client-Side Protection policy detects and mitigates attacks, such as cross-site scripting (XSS) and code injection, by applying a Content Security Policy to your traffic.
 -   Identifies how the above [rules are enforced](#enforcement) on rate limited requests or threats .
 -   Allows you to audit new access rules, API Security rules, custom rules, and managed rules without impacting production traffic while keeping your applications secure with known configurations.